 9.4.1.11 Action field

 The Action Details field contains the details of the action.
 The details of the actions allowed in each category are described in the appropriate subclause referenced in Table 9-51 (Category values).
+Robust Action frames are defined in 12.2.7 (Requirements for management frame protection) and group addressed privacy is defined in 11.12 (Group addressed management frame protection procedures).

 CID 461